MutatingFunc/Github-Playgrounds/README.md

 Test project for the Github API

 ## Setup

 Add your personal access token:
 `Github Playgrounds/Github Playgrounds/Resources/Access Token.txt`

 ## Considerations

 This project uses the Swift Composable Architecture and Snapshot Testing frameworks by Pointfree.

+Snapshot tests simulate a variety of devices sizes, but due to subtle differences must run on iPhone 15.